stromtutorial/stromtutorial.github.io/steps/step-19/08-modifying-model-outputmanager.md

 ~~~~~~
 {:.cpp}

+## Modify the clear function

 Initialize the 2 new data members (`_resolution_class_prior` and `_topo_prior_C`) in the `clear` function.
 ~~~~~~
 {{ "steps/step-19/src/model.hpp" | polcodesnippet:"begin_clear-end_clear","e-f" }}
 ~~~~~~
 {:.cpp}

+## Add the setTopologyPriorOptions member function

 Add the body of the `setTopologyPriorOptions` function to {% indexfile model.hpp %} somehwere before the bracket that closes the `strom` namespace.
 This function provides a way to inform the `Model` object of all 3 parameters of the topology prior.
 ~~~~~~
 {{ "steps/step-19/src/model.hpp" | polcodesnippet:"begin_setTopologyPriorOptions-end_setTopologyPriorOptions","" }}
 ~~~~~~
 {:.cpp}

+## Add the accessors isAllowPolytomies, isResolutionClassTopologyPrior, and getTopologyPriorC

 Finally, add bodies of the 3 accessor functions `isAllowPolytomies`, `isResolutionClassTopologyPrior`, and `getTopologyPriorC`.
 ~~~~~~